Emergency Call 9-1-1

 What are some important aspects of the role of Trustee?

-A community-minded Trustee puts the well-being and safety of our community first.
+There are many aspects of the role of a Trustee.
+A community-minded Trustee puts the well-being and safety of our community first, while focusing on governance.
 This involves focusing on the long-term resilience and service quality of the fire hall, listening to community concerns and balancing diverse needs and working collaboratively, even when it means personal compromise.

 Who has become Corporate Officer?

-We are in the process of transitioning towards hiring a new CO.
-The job description can be found HERE.
+We are in the process of transitioning towards hiring a permanent CO.

 What is the boards policy on how and when elections are held?